-Zoom’s virtual backgrounds come in the clutch when you need to make an important call but your room is too messy to be seen.
 Now that Zoom has become a household name, countless customized virtual backgrounds are available to everyone.
-With so many options, surely there's a blur feature to cover up your mess and give the effect of a professional DSLR camera.
+With so many options, you might expect a blur feature like the ones offered in Google Meet.

 Unfortunately, Zoom hasn’t added this feature yet.
-But, there’s no need to worry because you can easily blur a custom virtual background.
-If you want to emulate your current workspace, all you need is a webcam (or phone) and a free editor called Kapwing.
+But if you want to blur your own background, all you need is a webcam (or phone) and a free editor called Kapwing.
 In this article, you’ll learn exactly how to take a picture, add the blur and get it on Zoom in just a few steps.
-If you’re ready, let’s get started.
+Let’s get started:

 - Take a picture of your background